By using this site, you agree to the Privacy Policy and Terms of Use.

 Why are travel restrictions controversial during disease outbreaks?

-Public health experts argue that blanket travel bans can stigmatize affected populations and discourage humanitarian workers from deploying to outbreak zones.
+According to Dr. Lawrence Gostin as quoted in The Guardian, blanket travel bans can stigmatize affected populations and discourage humanitarian workers from deploying to outbreak zones.
 The WHO generally recommends targeted screening rather than complete travel prohibitions.

 How effective are existing Ebola vaccines against the Bundibugyo strain?